 Professor Margot Finn - President, The Royal Historical Society

-Dr Roland Loeffler - Director, Saxony Office of Civic Education
+Dr Roland Loeffler - Director, Regional Agency for Civic Education, Saxony

 Keith Lowe - Author and academic, The Fear and the Freedom: How the Second World War Changed Us